 How to treat “your” missionary

-Those of you who know our family, know that we are so fortunate to still have our own company back home, so even though we’re are out travelling and volunteering in missions, we still have some income, which pays for what we do and a little extra to treat ourselves and our children.
+Those of you who know our family, know that we are so fortunate to still have our own company back home, so even though we’re are out travelling and volunteering in missions, we still have some income, which pays for what we do.
+There is a little extra to spend treat ourselves (meaning mostly: our children).

-Even though we are not showering in money and luxury, we are able to afford our flights, housing and food from the income we have.
+We are able to afford our flights, housing and food from the income we have.
 There’s normally not a lot left for much extras or a typical Norwegian lifestyle when we are back home, but we very much realize we’re getting by way way better than many.
+There is more than enough.

-We are on a short term trip in Cambodia at the moment and this blog was written towards the end of our family-weekend in a nice hotel in Siem Reap.
+We are on a short term trip in Cambodia at the moment and this blog was written towards the end of our family-weekend in a nice hotel in Siem Reap, and we got to visit Angkor Wat, which is a ‘must do’ when in Cambodia.
+Or at least Siem Reap.

-It was so awesome to be able to do this, a real treat for ourselves and our children, and I can promise you… we already have a pretty great ywam base with A/C and amazing food, very different from how other missionaries sometimes live.
+It was so awesome to be able to do this, a real treat for ourselves and our children.
+Being able to stay a a great ywam base (with A/C and amazing food) already was a great opportunity and very different from how other people sometimes live.

-I wish we could have taken the whole team with us as a treat, they deserve it so much more than we do!
-We are often surrounded by missionaries (young and old) who barely have enough for food and housing and they live on total faith for even their return ticket to get home, so there’s no way that some extra support will go to other than saving up for that flight, or the next staff fees.
+I wish we could have taken the whole team with us as a treat; it feels they deserve this so much more than we do.
+We are so often surrounded by missionaries (young and old) who usually have barely enough for food and housing.
+But they live in faith and are dependent on others for their a ticket home..

-So, this is a big thank you to everyone out there in the world who sponsors a missionary out on the field, without you, all those ‘out there’ couldn’t do what they’re doing: bringing Jesus to the unreached, teaching English, translating and distributing Bibles, building schools, rebuilding houses after storms, loving the orphans, bringing food to the poor, making neighbor kids happy with fun and games, training other missionaries, bringing hope, bringing medication, bringing skills, bringing joy, bringing love and sooooo much more!
+So, this is a big thank you to everyone out there in the world who sponsors a missionary out on the field.
+Without you, those ‘out there’ could not do what they are doing: bringing hope (Jesus) and help to the unreached.
+Whether that is through teaching English or music, translating and distributing Bibles, building schools, rebuilding houses after storms, loving on orphans, bringing food to the poor, making kids happy with fun and games, training other missionaries, bringing medication, bringing skills, bringing joy, bringing love and so much more.

-Because of you this next generation will hear about Jesus even more!
+Because of you, the next generation will hear about the hope that is free, through Jesus.

 Because you choose to pray for and financially support a missionary.
 Thank you!

-We love meeting people all over the world and making friendships, we love sharing God’s love, we love the adventurous side of it, and we might even love learning a new language to connect with locals and eat the local cuisine.
+We love meeting people all over the world and making new friends; we love sharing how we experience God’s love, we love the adventure, we love learning bits of a new language to connect with people, and love to taste the local cuisine.

-We probably live in a country we don’t know with a language we don’t know (yet), we miss our family and friends, we eat food we’re not used to (with the accompanying belly aches), we shower with cold water (if we are lucky to have a shower available) and we might not have a toilet like we’re used to at home, we have to deal with bugs you’ve never heard of and geckos are our friends because they eat (some of) the mosquitoes.
+We probably live in a country we don’t know with a language we don’t know (yet), we miss our family and friends, we eat food we’re not used to (with resulting belly aches), we shower cold (if at all), we might not have a toilet like we’re used to at home, we have to deal with bugs we’ve never heard of (geckos are our friends because they eat (some of) the mosquitoes).

 We jokingly say we’re “suffering for the lord” and secretly we feel we are sometimes.

-May I encourage you to tell “your” missionary how much you appreciate what they are doing, and let them know it’s OK to treat themselves like everyone else?
+I encourage you to tell “your” missionary how much you appreciate what they are doing, and let them know it’s OK to treat themselves well.

-Even better – may I be so bold to ask you to bless them with a little extra some times and tell them to check in to a nice hotel or guest house in a city somewhere with the extra money; to get a hot shower, a bath, clean and fresh towels, a plate of french fries or pizza, a new dress or shirt, or whatever they would need to recharge.
+May I be so bold to ask you to bless them with a little extra sometimes?
+To tell them to check in to a nice hotel or guest house, to get a hot shower, a bath with fresh towels, some french fries or pizza, a new dress or shirt, or whatever they would need to recharge?

-When being in long term missions, a short break away from reality and eating food you’re used to from home, can mean so much!
+When being in long term missions, a short break away from reality and eating food you’re used to from home, can mean much.

 Would you go the extra mile and share the extra love with “your” missionary?